- Monroe One

 Confidentiality

-OCA complies with all Federal (FERPA) and Local laws regarding student confidentiality including Ed Law 2-d.
+OCA complies with all Federal (FERPA) and local laws regarding student confidentiality including Education Law 2-D.

 - Do not discuss a student with anyone who is not directly involved with the student.